 A lettings agent is probably a good idea

-Most private owners choose to work with an agent, instead of spending thir time handling viewings and contracts themselves, which means you'll have the easiest time and the biggest pick of apartments if you go to an agency.
+Most private owners choose to work with an agent, which means you'll have the easiest time and the biggest pick of apartments if you go to an agency.

-Not only will a good agent advise them on these things, but they can negotiate with the owner on your behalf.
+Not only will a good agent advise the owner on regulations and make sure the property is compliant, but they can negotiate with the owner on your behalf.

-Of course, you may have luck finding an apartment through word of mouth that you can rent directly from the owner, or perhaps online – although advertising on property websites is still not the default option in Italy, and more often than not you'll still have to go through the agency even if you've done all the searching yourself.
+Of course, you may have luck finding an apartment through word of mouth that you can rent directly from the owner, or perhaps on online portals - though more often than not you'll still have to rent via the agency, even if you've done all the searching yourself.

-Even if you speak fluent Italian and have excellent haggling skills, you could still come up against the unfortunately common assumption that foreigners moving to Italy must have deep pockets, or more money than sense.
+Even if you speak fluent Italian and have no qualms about haggling, you could still come up against the unfortunately all-too-common assumption that foreigners moving to Italy must have deep pockets, or more money than sense.

 Some people might tell you that there's no need to bother with a contract, and that it's “normal” for people to rent without contracts in Italy.
-Our advice is to steer well clear of this sort of arrangement.
+Our advice is to steer well clear of anything like this.

 While it's not unknown for Italians to have these informal arrangements, perhaps when renting from friends, it's essential as a non-Italian that you have everything done officially – not least as you'll need to provide a copy of your rental contract when applying for Italian residency.

-If you drive, you'll also need it to obtain a residents' parking permit.
-While this might not make it easier to find a space, you'll be paying parking fees daily otherwise.
+If you drive, you'll also need it to obtain a residents' parking permit, and this is especially important if you're within a limited traffic zone.

 There are a few different types of rental contract available in Italy.
 You'll probably want a residential (uso abitativo) contract, which can have a duration of 3+2 years (meaning the contract is valid for three years with the option to renew for another two), 4+2, 4+4, or even longer.